daftspunk/pond/README.md

 ## Start the development building process

-* `cd app`
-* `watchify -t vueify -p [ vueify/plugins/extract-css -o dist/main.css ] -e src/js/main.js -o dist/main.js -v`
+* `npm run watch`

-This will be updating assets in /dist in live mode. `watchify` takes ~15 seconds to load first, but subsequent updates take milliseconds.
+This will be updating assets in app/dist in live mode.
+It could take ~15 seconds to load first, but subsequent updates take milliseconds.

 After that, in another terminal tab, start NW.js:

-* `npm run dev` (in the outer directory, not in `app`)
+* `npm run dev`

 The application still should be refreshed manually in NW.js window when needed.
 This can be done in NW.js console using the command: `nw.Window.get().reload()`.
 To open the console use normal Chrome development tools hot keys.

+## Compiling LESS

+LESS is compiled automatically when `watch` command runs.
+If there was a compilation error (file not found, missing semicolon, etc.) it might be needed to save `theme.less` or any `.vue` file to reanimate the compiler.

+## Copying assets

+Assets (images) are currently copied only once, when `watch` command starts.
+Restart `watch` after changing assets.
+This will be automated later.

 ## TODO